Colleges and Curricula

 The university is organized into eight colleges, including the Graduate College.
 Six colleges offer undergraduate degree programs, and the College of Veterinary Medicine offers the Doctor of Veterinary Medicine degree.
 For a listing of the more than 100 majors offered by the Graduate College, see the summary at the end of the Graduate College section of this publication.

-Iowa State University is accredited by the Higher Learning Commission of the North Central Association.
+Iowa State University is accredited by the Higher Learning Commission.

 Bachelor's Degree Requirements

 To receive a degree, a student must meet the requirements of the curriculum in which the degree is to be awarded.
 Verification that the student has met those requirements is made by the dean of the college, who also has the authority to waive a requirement under exceptional circumstances.

 A cumulative grade point average of at least 2.00 in all work taken at Iowa State University is required for graduation.

 A student admitted as a transfer from another college or university is normally required to have a 2.00 cumulative average at the time of entrance.
 A student may, however, be admitted with a quality-point deficiency, but will be required to earn sufficient quality-points above a 2.00 at Iowa State to offset the quality-point deficiency at the time of entrance.

 No more than 65 semester or 97 quarter credits earned at two-year colleges can be applied to a bachelor's degree from Iowa State University.
 There is no limit to the number of credits that may be transferred from a four-year institution.

 A student who takes work at another college or university after having been enrolled at Iowa State must submit transcripts of all work attempted to the Office of Admissions at Iowa State.
 This work must average a 2.00 or the deficiency of quality points will be assessed against the student.
 Failure to submit such transcripts will be grounds for dismissal.